signalfx/splunk-opentelemetry-examples/gen-ai/openai-codex/README.md

-# Integrating OpenAI Codex with Claude Code
+# Integrating OpenTelemetry with OpenAI Codex

 [OpenAI Codex](https://chatgpt.com/codex) is an AI-powered coding agent.
 It's integrated into IDEs like VS Code, and available as a standalone Mac OS application.